tpo/little_shell_scripts/README.md

 	usage: paw

-	    wake up all pulseaudio processes
+	    wake up and restart all pulseaudio processes

 	    See also: pas